 #4.
 Change Display settings

 Inappropriate display settings will cause the graphical display of icons, text, images, and others not to match the screen resolution.
-This can cause problems in explorers such as frequently closing themselves or stopping working.
+This can cause problems for explorers such as frequently closing themselves or stopping working.

 Follow these steps.